balderdashy/sails/test/benchmarks/README.md

 These tests are related to benchmarking the performance of different parts of Sails.
 For now, our benchmark tests should be "integration" or "acceptance" tests.
 By that, I mean they should measure a specific "user action" (e.g. running `sails new`, running `sails lift`, sending an HTTP request to a dummy endpoint, connecting a Socket.io client, etc.).

-> Why test features first, and not functions?
+> **Why test features first, and not each individual methods?**
+>
-> Those tests are the "lowest-hanging fruit", if you will.
+> Feature-wide benchmarks are the "lowest-hanging fruit", if you will.
+We'll spend much less development time, and still get valuable benchmarks that will give us ongoing data on Sails performance.
+This way, we'll know where to start writing lower-level benchmarks to identify choke-points.

 ###### Writing good benchmarks
 + Pick what you want to test.